MikeBusuttil/TaskITEasy/README.md

 - deploy UI
   - create text UI
     - style like example UI:
+      - ensure super long lines are handled properly (wrapping)
+        - fix all the breaking changes
+          - time-box using react instead of the trogleditian API's (Remix first, then NextJS)
+        - (try to) move all DOM-generating/web API code to separate files
       - responsive: phones -> desktop
       - allow dragability
         * use https://github.com/atlassian/pragmatic-drag-and-drop